tsnellgrove/dark_castle3/doc/to_do.md

 *** refactor Creature ***
+- TBD: sort out whole 'fist' / 'sharp_teeth' un-armed attack issue in Creature class
 	- Sort out the wierd thing where unarmed attack is represented by first item in feature_lst
 - TBD: consider how to surface 'not_attackable' txt in game_static_gbl
 	- UPDATE: is_attackable checked in error() - maybe good enough?
 - TBD: does creature_state really have any value?
 Maybe build hedgehog state machine before pulling the plug on this one